Richa-G22/Clickr-Project_Docs/User_Stories.md

   -- Users should be able to give title and description for the photo to be uploaded.

 # Comments
-  -- Users should be able to view all comments on a Photo.
+  -- Users should be able to view all comments on a photo.
   -- Users should be able to create new comments on a photo.
   -- Users should be able to update their comments on a photo.
   -- Users should be able to delete their comment from a photo.